Dōjō.

 The blueprint behind the method.

-How story, voice, expression, and coherence form a living system that keeps a brand recognisable as it grows and machines generate more content.
+Story, voice, expression, and coherence as a living system that keeps a brand recognisable as it grows, even as machines generate more of the work.

 • AI craft.